stork707/stork707/README.md

 it might take me a while to warm up tho im funny i promise

 also im a huge the mimic fan i love the mimic

+# SEND ME STUFF ON MY DRAWBOX AND GUESTBOOK